chainguard-dev/edu/content/chainguard/chainguard-registry/artifactory-pull-through/index.md

 If you run into issues when trying to pull Images from Chainguard's Registry to Artifactory, please ensure the following requirements are met:

 * Ensure that all Images [network requirements](https://edu.chainguard.dev/chainguard/administration/network-requirements/) are met.
+* Regarding networking, if you attempt to pull a non-existing image via pull-through, Artifactory will also make calls to `chainguard.dev` and `www.chainguard.dev`.
+Calls to these domains should not occur when pulling a valid image.
 * When configuring a remote Artifactory repository, ensure that the **URL** field is set to `https://cgr.dev/`.
 This field **must not** contain additional components.
 * You can troubleshoot by running `docker login` from another node (using the Artifactory pull token credentials) and try pulling an Image from `cgr.dev/chainguard/<image name>` or `cgr.dev/<company domain>/<image name>`.
 * It may help to [clear the Artifactory cache](https://jfrog.com/help/r/artifactory-cleanup-best-practices/clearing-an-oversized-cache).